Form Validation Using JavaScript’s Constraint Validation API

 - a

-, or - a
+novalidateattribute to the<form>, or - a

-attribute to the submission button/image<input>
+formnovalidateattribute to the submission button/image<input>.

 CSS Validation Styles